ropensci/roweb3/content/blog/2024-12-01-forks-upstream-relationship/index.md

 Alternatively, upstream can sometimes stop tracking auto-generated files from git, and instead render them on the fly at build time.

+In the context of R packages, common auto-generated files are `.Rd` documentation files, which are often auto-generated from roxygen2 comments in `.R` files.
+Isolating these changes [in a separate commit](https://github.com/ropensci/lightr/commit/4dcb21e72f6df71e2cc46d12244cde8dcc3e2635) can also facilitate conflict resolution.

 ### Contributing back to upstream

 The previous sections highlighted how much work goes into maintaining a fork.